dicarrara/client_project3/README.md

 Using our resume builder will save you valuable time and money when searching for a job.

-Resume-ninja finds jobs that are relevant to your skill set.
+Resume Ninja finds jobs that are relevant to your skill set.

 Provides easy to use online learning experience.